 - check your agreement options and any capital items that form part of your agreement

 - check if there are changes to boundaries or ineligible features

 - check the requirements set out in the scheme handbook and relevant cross compliance requirements

 - write notes and take photographs to support observations they make in their report

 You should make sure the inspector sees all your land under the agreement.

 Inspectors cannot make judgements or give advice about your agreement.
-If you have questions about your agreement contact Natural England.
+If you have questions about your agreement contact RPA.

 For capital items claimed, you’ll need to show the inspector: